Daimler issues profit warning over diesel issues

 FRANKFURT, Germany (AP) — Automaker Daimler said Sunday that profits for the second quarter will be hit by troubles with diesel vehicles from its Mercedes-Benz brand and downgraded its earnings forecast for the full year.

-The company said in a news release that it would be hit by “a high three-digit million” charge related to ongoing government proceedings and measures related to diesel vehicles.
+The company said in a news release that it would be hit by “a high three-digit million” euro increase in charges related to ongoing government proceedings and measures related to diesel vehicles.

 It said full-year operating earnings would be “in the magnitude” of last year’s 11.1 billion euros ($12.6 billion) instead of seeing slight growth.